-- A clear plan will be required to grandfather in existing staff in order to avoid retention issues as well as pressures on CDS sector service providers to facilitate or fund training for their existing staff.
-Equivalencies for newcomers to Canada should also be planned for. - This target credential requirement would likely be dependent on the competencies outlined in recommendations A2 and A3, as well as the wage scale guide outlined in recommendation B7 and micro-credentialing outlined in recommendation C9B. - There may be opportunity to consider incenting adoption of the target credential requirement among service providers. - There may be opportunity to reference previous work completed by ADWA, including work to develop its Community Disability Support Worker Competency Standards and Certification Pilot Process. - The baseline credential requirement should be reviewed within five years of implementation.
+- The current requirements for accreditation could be used as a starting point for development of a credential requirement.
+There may also be a role for accreditation in supporting adoption of the credential requirement. - The credential requirement may change over time, beginning as a baseline training requirement and evolving over time. - A clear plan will be required to grandfather in existing staff in order to avoid retention issues as well as pressures on CDS sector service providers to facilitate or fund training for their existing staff.
+Equivalencies for newcomers to Canada should also be planned for. - This target credential requirement would likely be dependent on the competencies outlined in recommendations A2 and A3, as well as the compensation scale guide outlined in recommendation B7 and micro-credentialing outlined in recommendation C9_B. - There may be opportunity to consider incenting adoption of the target credential requirement among service providers. - There may be opportunity to reference previous work completed by ADWA, including work to develop its Community Disability Support Worker Competency Standards41 and Certification Pilot Process42. - The baseline credential requirement should be reviewed within five years of implementation.